roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/Quick start/Deploy NGINX applications in ASK clusters.md

                 memory: "4Gi"
     ```

-3. Deploy the nginx.yaml file.
+3. Run the following command to deploy an NGINX application in the ASK cluster:

     ```
     kubectl apply -f nginx.yaml
     ```

+    Expected output:

     ```
     service/nginx-service created